langdon/summit-2015-lab-15812/labs/chapter5.md

   * mariadb image: `dev.example.com:5000/mariadb`
   * database password: your choice.
 NOTE: you'll be prompted twice, once for db and wordpress pods.

 The mariadb atomic app should be downloaded.
+Since it is a remote source the MariaDB atomic app files are placed in directory `external`.
 The wordpress and database pods and services should be deployed to kubernetes.
 By default the deployment is in debug mode so expect a lot of terminal output.

 Check the deployment progress in the same way we did in lab 4.